 - diazepam, a medicine used to treat anxiety and some other conditions

-- medicines used to treat depression such as citalopram, clomipramine and imipramine
+- medicines used to treat depression such as citalopram, clomipramine or imipramine

-- digoxin, a medicine used to treat heart conditions
+- digoxin, a medicine used to treat certain heart problems

 - methotrexate, a medicine used to treat arthritis and some types of cancer

 - tacrolimus – a medicine used to assist in organ transplants

 - erlotinib or related medicines used to treat cancer

 These medicines may be affected by NEXOLE or may affect how well it works.
 You may need different amounts of your medicine or you may need to take different medicines.

 Your doctor can tell you what to do if you are taking any other medicines.